demotip/mexicio-hc-icr/scripts/icr_hancoding_pilot.md

     ##    Raters = 5
     ##   %-agree = 37.5

-This is not a sufficient Kripp alpha.
+This is not a sufficient Kripp alpha, but it is getting there.

 ``` r
 kripp.alpha(t(select(ratings, contains("Person"))), method = "ordinal")